 When looking for real-time location systems, you’ll realize pretty soon there’s a major type of technology manufacturers choose to build them; one that stands out from the others: radio frequency technology (RF)

-Think of Ultra widebands (UBW) or Wi-Fi.
-There are systems that place RFID tags on persons and objects, so each person’s badge communicates with an antennae or antenna network.
+Think of Ultra-wideband (UBW) or Wi-Fi.
+There are systems that place RFID beacons on persons and objects so that each person’s badge communicates with an antennae or antenna network.
 To calculate location, tags and antennas interact in various ways that can involve triangulation in one system and trilateration in another.

-The thing is; even if the work processes that the technology follows in each system is different, radio frequency technology is a safe bet in the use of RTLS:
+The thing is; even if the work processes that the technology follows in each system are different, radio frequency technology is a safe bet in the use of RTLS technology: